Haris16-code/KryonOS/README.md

 # KryonOS

-KryonOS is an **open-source**, lightweight, high-performance Operating System and JavaScript App Runtime designed specifically for the ESP32 microcontroller.
+KryonOS is an **open-source**, lightweight, high-performance **GUI** Operating System and JavaScript App Runtime designed specifically for the ESP32 microcontroller.
 It provides a complete desktop-like experience on embedded devices, featuring an integrated JS engine (Duktape) for executing standalone JavaScript applications, double-buffered graphics for smooth 2D/3D rendering, an App Store, file management, and direct hardware API access.

 <!-- ![KryonOS Screenshot](./assets/screenshot.png) -->